luau-project/lua-pcg/docs/DOSBox-Linux.md

 # Build, run and test lua-pcg on DOS using a Linux host

-`lua-pcg` is written in ANSI C. In order to ensure the ability of `lua-pcg` to build, run and pass tests on old systems with limited resources, we are going to setup a combination of Lua 5.1.5 and `lua-pcg` on DOSBox ([https://www.dosbox.com/](https://www.dosbox.com/)), which is an x86 emulator with DOS.
+`lua-pcg` is written in C89.
+In order to ensure the ability of `lua-pcg` to build, run and pass tests on old systems with limited resources, we are going to setup a combination of Lua 5.1.5 and `lua-pcg` on DOSBox ([https://www.dosbox.com/](https://www.dosbox.com/)), which is an x86 emulator with DOS.

 > [!TIP]
 >